Enhancing Safeguarding in Efforts to Address Modern Slavery through the UN’s Sustainable Development Goals

 Recording from live event 1 July

-Linnea Renton, Research Fellow on Safegurding, University of Liverpool is just one of the panel on this webinar hosted by the UKCDR.
+Linnea Renton, Research Fellow on Safeguarding, University of Liverpool is just one of the panel on this webinar hosted by the UKCDR.
 Linnea has been conducting research with Leona Vaughn on safeguarding and preventing harm in research and published guidance on safeguarding in international development research earlier this year.

 This webinar, targeted at the international development research community, aims to raise awareness of the new guidance increase understanding of the definition of safeguarding in the context of international development research and highlight how the research community can use it.
 We also reflect on safeguarding considerations in the context of COVID-19.

-Making an Impact
+Making an impact

-Safeguarding in Research
+Safeguarding in research

 How can stories and theatre help in exploring issues of risk, harm and support from the point of view of survivors of modern slavery?
 Nii Kwartelai Quartey of James Town Community Theatre in Accra, Ghana, talks about the use of arts-based approaches to "democratise and demystify" research in this area, and create ownership in defining safeguarding by those with direct lived experience.